Considering Buying a Home with a Wood-Burning Fireplace? Here’s What You Should Know

 Con: Not Always Efficient

 While wood-burning fireplaces can provide effective heat, they are not always energy efficient.
 A significant amount of the heat can escape through the chimney, and improper ventilation can lead to smoke entering your home.
-Additionally, in areas where firewood is scarce or expensive, heating costs may outweigh the benefits.
+Additionally, heating costs may outweigh the benefits in areas where firewood is scarce or expensive.

 Is a Wood-Burning Fireplace Worth It?